christophe77/react-adblock-checker/README.md

 ## Usage

-Edit your App file and import the package
+Import the package in any js / jsx / ts / tsx file

     import useAdBlockChecker from 'react-adblock-checker';